falun/markup/README.md

 docs, company handbook, interview guides, etc are all markdown.
 This is great for editing but a bit of a pain to actually read.

-`morkup` is just a simple server that renders markdown.
+`markup` is just a simple server that renders markdown.

 ## Installing markup